The Offs First Record

 In Basquiat’s typical Neo-Expressionist, primitive, instructions-infused style, the artist repeats the band’s name three times in the composition, placing the album’s simple title at the bottom.
 Using images and symbols found throughout his work during the 1981-1983 period, in The Offs First Record, raw oil stick lines delineating the body extend to form a crown of thorns above the skull.
 This same imagery is also found in a cycle of totemic figures realized during this early period: perhaps emphasizing the band’s role as hero or martyr caught in the travails of the then shifting cultural landscape, as Basquiat too saw his career experiencing this same shifting landscape.

-In 2007, David Ferguson and CD PRESENTS were preparing a 1000 copy Limited Edition reissue for 2009 in celebration of the 25th Anniversary of the original record released in 1984.
-Due to the financial crisis of 2008 which devastated many businesses, including CD Presents, the release was cancelled and the records remained in storage.
+In 2007, David Ferguson and CD Presents were preparing a 1000 copy Limited Edition reissue for 2009 in celebration of the 25th Anniversary of the original record released in 1984.
+Due to the financial crisis of 2008 which devastated many businesses, including CD Presents, the release was canceled and the records remained stored in a warehouse.

-In 2015, John Brower of Venice Modern Art, a longtime friend of Ferguson, purchased the entire inventory and rights to the record cover art by Basquiat from CD PRESENTS.
-Both records and screen prints were then showcased and made available at The Art Gallery of Ontario in Toronto during the Basquiat exhibition Now's the Time.
+In 2015, John Brower of Venice Modern Art, who was a longtime friend of David Ferguson, purchased the entire inventory and rights to the record cover art by Basquiat from CD Presents.
+Both the records and screen prints were then showcased and made available at The Art Gallery of Ontario in Toronto for the 2015 Basquiat exhibition Now’s The Time.

-The vinyls were also available for purchase at Fondation Louis Vuitton in Paris during the Basquiat exhibition from October 2018 to January 2019, and at the Brant Foundation in New York City during the Basquiat Exhibition which was on view from March 2019 to May 2019.
+Three years later, the vinyls were available exclusively at Fondation Louis Vuitton in Paris during the Jean-Micheal Basquiat exhibition from October 3 2018-January 21 2019, and that same year at The Brant Foundation in New York for the Jean-Micheal Basquiat exhibition from March 6 2019-May 15 2019.

 The original blue and black oil stick illustration by Basquiat for the band The Offs sold for $302,500 (lot 579, sale 8792) in the Sotheby’s Contemporary Day Auction, November 10, 2011.

-This lot was accompanied by a certificate of authenticity by the Authentication Committee of The Estate of Jean-Michel Basquiat.
+This lot was accompanied by a Certificate of Authenticity from the Authentication Committee by The Estate of Jean-Michel Basquiat.

 Excerpts taken from: